Core Topics

 Ideal Agent Persona

-Perfect for AI Agents needing advanced 3D particle simulation capabilities for dynamic visualizations.
+Perfect for Simulation Agents needing advanced 3D particle physics capabilities with ThreeJS

 !
 Prerequisites & Limits